Loading...

 Stay Hydrated

-Take your time to chew your food properly, which can aid in better digestion and glucose regulation.
+Take your time to eat and chew your food thoroughly.
+Eating slowly can help your body better manage glucose levels.

 healthspan-mbl